ResearcHER Program

 Project Title: Women in Educational Measurement: Overcoming the Challenge of Visibility

-Our 2021 ResearcHERs
+2021 ResearcHERs

 Grand Prize Winner: Dr. Jade Caines Lee